apokryphus/advanced-combat-system/README.md

 - A PC not made out of wood.

 ## INSTALLATION
-- Latest version can be found in [releases](https://github.com/apokryphus/advanced-combat-system/releases).
+Latest version can be found in [releases](https://github.com/apokryphus/advanced-combat-system/releases).
 - Download zip from latest version.
 - Drag and drop all 3 folders, ```dlc```, ```mods```, and ```bin``` into your Witcher 3 installation folder.
-- ***Run script merger.
-Always run script merger after updating as well.***
+- ```***Run script merger.
+Always run script merger after updating from a previous version as well.***```

-### mod_ACS_JumpExtend is optional.
+Inside the `OPTIONAL` folder you will find mod_ACS_JumpExtend.
+- mod_ACS_JumpExtend is, like the folder containing it describes, optional.
 It increases the player's jump height by about 15 meters.
 - Jumping while sprinting will jump further and higher than jumping while idle.
 - Jumping while sliding will jump the furthest.
 - Don't put this in your mods folder if you don't have a custom camera mod like immersive cam since I didn't write one for this yet.